cirrusidentity/docker-simplesamlphp/README.md

 what environmental variables you set, but you should be able to access the install with a URL such as https://192.168.99.100:1660/simplesaml/ where port 1660 is the port picked by Docker to map to 443.

+The DNS entry `*.docker.testm.es` resolves to `192.168.99.100` and is used throughout the documentation.
+If your docker instance runs on a different ip than you'll need to provide your own overrides.

 # Build Image